urbanlab/site-erasme-front/README.md

 ip -4 addr show | grep -oP '(?<=inet\s)192\.168\.\d+\.\d+'
 ```

+Note that you will also need to add `build-arg` for all the environment variables on the docker command.

 HOWEVER, If you do **not** use docker (i.e you use turbopack to run the application in local), you must use `localhost` for the BACKEND_BASE_URL variable in .env

 ### Configuration